fearlessit/straightpoolscores/README.md

 ## Demand
 Calculating scores needs paper or notepad and somekind of a system to keep tracking the number of remaining balls in the table.
-This programs does all that for you.
+This program does all that for you.
 But that's it.
-There is no saving anything to backend (players, games, etc).
-Frankly there is no backend at all.
+There is no saving anything to the backend (players, games, etc.).
+Frankly, there is no backend at all.
 It's just a web page to help you keep track of the scores of one ongoing game of straight pool.
-UI is pretty okay, and if you know the rules and some type to keep track the score count, by exploring the UI, you should be able quickly figure out how to use it.
+UI is pretty okay, and if you know the rules and are familiar with some way to keep tracking the scores, then by exploring the UI, you should quickly figure out how to use it.

 ## Featues
 Never the less, here is the list of the basic features: